castiel-le/Buy-and-Sell-Django-Project/README.md

 INSTRUCTIONS TO LAUNCH:
     Use master branch for a local deployment, clone it and open the bns folder inside with your IDE.
 Requirements.txt contain all neccesary modules for the app
-    Heroku-deployment-overhaul is the repo that was used for herou deployment.
+    Heroku-deployment-overhaul is the repo that was used for heroku deployment.
 IT WILL NOT WORK ON LOCAL!